Flights and Transfers

-The holy month of Ramadan will be celebrated in the late summer (27 May 2017 - 25 June 2017 & 16 May 2018 - 14 June 2018).
+The holy month of Ramadan will be celebrated in the late summer (15th May - 14th June 2018 & 05 May 19 - 04 June 19 - subject to change).
 During Ramadan, Muslims all over the world abstain from food, drink, and other physical needs during daylight hours.

 Non-Muslim holidaymakers do not have to follow these traditions, however, hotels in Dubai do impose certain restrictions on alcohol, food consumption and entertainment between sunrise and sunset.

 During Eid Al Adha which falls approx 30th August 2017 & 20 August 2018 for 3 days no alcohol will be served in Bars, Restaurants and Hotels.